shhong/a310_cns_2020/ReadMe.md

 In the second class, we will learn how  to connect external inputs to synapses in a neuron, making the first network simulation.

+### Modeling class 3 - Mar 19, 2020

+In the third class, we will learn about how to make and use custom cellular mechanisms and also more about building a network model.

 ### [*Homework 1](https://github.com/shhong/a310_cns_2020/tree/master/homework_1/Homework%201.ipynb) — Due: Feb 26, 2020

 ### [*Homework 2](https://github.com/shhong/a310_cns_2020/blob/master/homework_2/Homework%202.ipynb) - Due: Mar 27, 2020